 Lisbon is the green leader for the new decade, being awarded Green Capital status for 2020.
 Read our Lisbon blog for more details.
 The main thing about Lisbon is the fact that it is completely steering away from cars.
 The city’s iconic yellow trams are one of the best ways to get about, but with a superb bus, train and three funky funicular facilities, Lisbon started to leave cars behind in the last decade.
 The public cycle Gira scheme is easy to use via its app, where you can buy a 24-hour pass, or longer if you need it.

-There are plenty of green activities in Lisbon to love too, such as bird watching along the Tagus estuary, the most important wetland in Portugal, and habitat to over 250 species.
+There are plenty of green things to do in Lisbon, such as bird watching along the Tagus estuary, the most important wetland in Portugal, and habitat to over 250 species.
 Or walk further afield to Parque Natural da Arrábida, which is as special to Lisbon’s natural heritage as fado is to its cultural one.
 All music to a nature lover’s ears in fact.

 Germany’s leading port city of Hamburg was Green Capital in 2011, when it proved to be ahead of the game in terms of going green.
 The jewel in Hamburg’s emerald crown was the urban regeneration of its port area, HafenCity, with eco buildings, cycling paths, natural spaces and electric vehicle charging points, as well as plenty of right-on restaurants.
 It is also home to giant cruise ships, however, which is in slight contrast to the eco vision it may have once held.